 Drawbacks of Blended Learning

 Where there are pros, there are also consequences.
 It’s a natural flow of things.
-Knowing the drawbacks of blended learning can keep you on track of its efficacy and make plans for the better.
+Knowing the drawbacks of blended learning can keep you on track with its efficacy and make plans for the better.

 1. Requires Internet Access